Uniquely Queen's Biology

 In the Queen’s Biology program, you…

 - Interact closely with professors.
 You will be able and encouraged to regularly discuss ideas one-on-one and as groups with professors and other instructional staff.
 Formal opportunities include discussions during and at the end of lectures, as well as seminars and journal clubs.
-Informal opportunities include hallway chats, organised social events such as the start of year barbeque/party, each semester’s ‘beer with profs’, the Biology Christmas party, and the Biology Banquet.
+Informal opportunities include hallway chats, organized social events such as the start of year barbeque/party, each semester’s ‘beer with profs’, the Biology Christmas party, and the Biology Banquet.

 - Get involved in Biology groups.
 There are a number of Biology groups on campus including a very active student-led Departmental Student Council, Society of Conservation Biology – Kingston chapter, and Queen's Genetically Engineered Machine Team.